Python Tkinter ToDo List

 • We have added dummy data so that the application is ready to view.
 You add or delete whatever data you want.

-• the data is in a list format and is stored in a variable named task_list.
+• The data is in a list format and is stored in a variable named task_list.

 • for loop is used to insert data in the Listbox.